 by Monika Avery

-Part two of the Purpose of Place series will focus on meeting spaces.
+Part three of the Purpose of Place series will focus on amenity spaces that optimize the hybrid workplace experience.

 Monika Avery, NCIDQ, IIDA, LEED AP is a principal and interior designer for The S/L/A/M Collaborative (SLAM).